sherrymujoo/Russell/README.md

 Deep Dive into Achievements: Request a summary of achievements, a list of skills, educational background, and much more.
 This project was a challenging yet rewarding endeavor, and I've learned immensely from it.
 I invite you to explore Russell and provide your valuable feedback.

-***Usage***
+***USAGE INSTRUCTIONS***
 To get started with Russell:

 Russell works only on Replit atm, atleast I was only able to make it work there.
-You just need to upload the app.py and home2.html files there and hit deploy.
+You just need to upload the app.py and home2.html files there

+1. Main code resides in app.py and home2.html
+2. requirements.txt needs to go into the packager files section
+3. There may be issues with the default config files in replit.
+You may use the config file I've uploaded above.

 For any queries, issues, or feedback, please contact: